Welcome to my Trip Report on my favourite airline, EVA Air!

 The Elite Class on this aircraft is an improvement over the old one, you can click here to compare.

-The USB port, powerpoint and headset connection port are located at the handrest area, you need to bend forward in order to notice them.
+The USB port, powerpoint and headset connection port are located at the handrest area, you need to bend forward to notice them.

 The new Elite Class seat is less wide than the old product.